THE PROPHECY OF ZECHARIAH HAS BEEN WRITTEN IN 518 B.C.C, IN JERUSALEM

 measurement for quantifying flour or cereals.
 Obviously, in the enigma, the woman is inside the container made to measure the quantity of flour, with a lead cover on her, in order to be sent directly to Shinar, in Babylon.
 And it seems, so that she does not

 come back, they build a house for her, so that she stays there.
 Moreover, this woman is called "wickedness", why?

 The symbol of the woman could be explained by the kind of worship, namely

-filthy still; but let the righteous one do righteousness still, and let the holy one be made holy still".
-The image could be sarcastic towards this deity, of which female angels in her service, with wings of a stork, an unclean animal, would bring her to where
+let the righteous one do righteousness still, and let the holy one be made holy still".
+The image could be sarcastic towards this deity, of which female angels in her service, with wings of a stork, an unclean animal, would bring her to where she must be,

-and Greco-Roman origin, which are the trinity, the immortality of the soul, fiery hell, purgatory, the worship of saints, the worship of the cross and rid Christian congregations of all pagan representations… According to Zechariah's prophecy, not doing
+origin, which are the trinity, the immortality of the soul, fiery hell, purgatory, the worship of saints, the worship of the cross and rid Christian congregations of all pagan representations… According to Zechariah's prophecy, not doing this will be

 The two anointed ones